danilnagy/design-ai/docs/setup/index.md

 >
 > Create discrete radii.

+{: .challenge-title }

-## Challenge
+> Challenge 2
+>

-Add functionality for the `spacing` parameter.
+> Add functionality for the `spacing` parameter.
 This should control the distance between each point in the grid.

 # Working with Github